-- Greenvale Primary School has policies and processes in place to deal with low-level concerns and allegations that don't meet the 'harm threshold'. - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher/principal should share or liaise with the LADO enquiries officer via the LADO Enquiry Line. - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns. - Greenvale Primary School staff code of conduct explains what a low-level concern is and the importance of sharing concerns.
+- Greenvale Primary School's Employee Code of Conduct explains what a low-level concern is and the importance of sharing concerns.
+This can be obtained from the school office or found in 'Policies and Important Documents' file.
+We have a clear reporting procedures for children, parents and other people to report concerns or complaints, including abusive or poor practice.
+We also acknowledge that low-level concerns can arise in several ways from various sources, e.g. suspicion, complaint or a disclosure.
+Procedures in place for confidentially sharing, recording and handling of low-level concerns. - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO).

+- Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher/principal should liaise with the LADO Service on 01634 331 065 - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns.

-19.2 Whistleblowing Procedure
+18.2 Whistleblowing Procedure

 - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the leadership team.
-All members of staff are made aware of the schools Whistleblowing procedure.
+All members of staff are made aware of the school's Whistleblowing procedure which is detailed in posters around the school and in 'Policies and Important Documents'.
 It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
 Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk.